lukerbs/pytoon/README.md

-# Apple Animate
+# PyToon
 ## Overview
-Apple Animate is a Python based animation library for animating characters and their mouth movements.
+PyToon is a Python based animation library for animating characters and their mouth movements.
 This tools uses machine learning based audio analysis techiques to automatically lip-sync animated character mouth mouth movements to a given audio recording of someone talking.

 [Example Output Video](https://youtu.be/fX2loRnr7II)